euank/advent-of-nix-2021/README.md

 datastructures, but not in nix.

 I'll come back to it, but for now, I'm skipping part 2 of this one.

+#### day 19

+This one's another real slow one.
+It takes 13 minutes per part on my machine.